International Studies Advising Guide

 IS 495: Senior Seminar

-Students then complete 24 credit hours in one of the following concentrations: Asian Studies, European Studies, Latin American Studies, Middle Eastern Studies, or International Relations.
-There is also a dual degree offered in conjunction with the Mitchell College of Business, International Political Economy.
+Students then complete 24 credit hours in one of the following concentrations: Asian Studies, European Studies, Latin American Studies, Middle Eastern Studies, Global Health or International Relations.

 Recent decades have seen a rapid rise in the economic, cultural, and political influence of Asian nations.
 The Asian Studies concentration offers students the knowledge and skills needed to understand and successfully navigate this increasingly central part of the world.
 It combines training in Asian languages (students chose from Arabic, Mandarin Chinese, Japanese, and Korean), with history, philosophy, geography, political science, and culture.
 Our students learn how the long historical and philosophical development of Asia informs its current social, political, and economic climate.
 In the process, they enrich their ability to work in competitive professional fields, and broaden their own personal horizons.
 Students have recently traveled to South Korea, Japan, and China, where they had the chance to develop their linguistic and cultural skills, as well as to form personal connections.